dotnet/docs/docs/core/porting/upgrade-assistant-uwp-framework.md

 Notice that the .NET Upgrade Assistant also adds analyzers to the project that assist with continuing the upgrade process, such as the `Microsoft.DotNet.UpgradeAssistant.Extensions.Default.Analyzers` NuGet package.

-Also notice that its using Windows App SDK, WinUI3 and .NET6.And now, you can take advantage of all new features that modern apps have to offer and grow your app with the platform.
+Also notice that it's using Windows App SDK, WinUI3, and .NET 6.
+And now, you can take advantage of all new features that modern apps have to offer and grow your app with the platform.

 ## After upgrading